runelk/NB_URN_Client_Perl/README.md

-Python Client for the URN PID service by the National Library of Norway
+Perl Client for the URN PID service by the National Library of Norway
 =======================================================================